expressjs/csurf/README.md

 ### csrf(options)

-This middleware adds a `req.csrfToken()` function to make a token which should be added to requests which mutate state, within a hidden form field, query-string etc. This token is validated against the visitor's session.
+This middleware adds a `req.csrfToken()` function to make a token which should be added to requests which mutate state, within a hidden form field, query-string etc. This token is validated against the visitor's session or csrf cookie.

 #### Options